-THE ULTIMATE CoNSULTANcY MARKETINg TOOLKIT: ESSENTlAL STRATEgIES FoR MAXIMISINg cONVERSIoNS
+THE ULTIMATE CoNSULTANcY MARKETINg TooLKIT: ESSENTIAL STRATEgIES FoR MAXIMISINg CoNVERSIoNS

 A customer submits an enquiry, learns more about your services, reviews a proposal and signs a contract.
 Ta-da!
 Consultancy marketing is straightforward, isn't it?!